abellsmythe/express-no-estress/README.md

 | minimist                        | Scripts parse argument options.
 | mongoose                        | MongoDB ODM.
 | nodemon                         | Simple monitor script for use during development of a node.js app.
+| passport                        | Simple and elegant authentication library for node.js.
+| passport-local                  | Sign-in with Username and Password plugin.
 | pm2                             | Production process manager for Node.JS with a built-in load balancer.
 | redis                           | Redis client library.
 | request-promise                 | The simplified HTTP request client 'request' with Promise support.